OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 <img width="1178" alt="Screen Shot 2023-12-15 at 12 53 59" src="https://github.com/OzzyGoylusun/SQL-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/assets/152992554/874627fb-6fe6-45d4-9fc8-833a3cb0b705">

 2. Unlike other global department stores, only **37%** of all orders were placed on **weekends**, even counting Friday as a weekend day.
-3. Top reviewed vendors have gained most appreciation via reviews owing to exceeding customer expectations about **order delivery speeds.**
+3. Top reviewed vendors have gained most appreciation via reviews, owing to exceeding customer expectations about **order delivery speeds.**
 4. **Credit card** by far is the most preferred method to pay by installments with most customers living in **Sao Paulo** choosing this method.

 ### Recommendations